kogakure/website-11ty-stefanimhoff.de/src/posts/2022/artificial-intelligence-3-text-to-image-generation.md

 You can run Dreambooth on GoogleColab.
 This [tutorial video](https://www.youtube.com/watch?v=-JtBUoPcjeM) or [this video](https://www.youtube.com/watch?v=Z-hyKADmHmE) explain the steps.

-## Unstable Diffusion

-The Kickstarter project [Unstable Diffusion](https://www.kickstarter.com/projects/unstablediffusion/unstable-diffusion-unrestricted-ai-art-powered-by-the-crowd) plans to create a Community GPU Cloud driven by the community instead of massive companies.
-It met its initial goal of $25,000 in less than a day and is now on its way to $100,000.

 ## Playgrounds and Services

 Plenty of services are available to generate images.
 [Playground](https://playgroundai.com/) allows using Stable Diffusion (1000/day), or with the Pro Plan for $15 per month (2000/day).
 You can use the DALL·E add-on for $10 per month to create 800 DALL·E images per month.